Debbie Cochran, BSN, MA

 Share Group Coordinator

 Jenn first became involved with Share and learned of the support Share offers bereaved parents while attending an Angel Ball in April, 2003.
 She and her husband recognized the importance of Share's mission and have since returned to support Share through various fundraisers and events, as well as send close friends and relatives to Share when they experienced the loss of thier own babies.
 Jenn was honored to become a part of the Share staff in June 2011 as the Administrative Assitant at the National Office.
 She is consistently amazed at the incredible stories of hope, healing, and love that she bears witness to through Share each day.
+In 2014, Jenn become the Share Group Coordinator, which provides primary contact for all Share chapters across teh country.
+She works with existing chapters and those interested in starting one.

 Prior to working with Share, Jenn was a full-time parent of her two children, Sophia and Nathan.
 And prior to becoming a parent, she earned a Bachelor of Arts in Theology and Pastoral Care from Quincy University in 1998 and enjoyed working in various areas of social services all over the country.
 Jenn enjoys spending her free time with her husband Jim, her children, playing anything outside, delving into a great book, or attempting to write one.
 She feels so blessed to be able to be a part of this Share team.